ac427/ex280/helpful_info.md

-#### Item 1: How to generate sample yaml with kind: Pod and volume mounts
+#### Item 1: How to generate sample yaml with kind: Pod and volumemounts

 You can look at the online help pages